Discrete Quantum Gaussians and Central Limit Theorem: Mean state

 \section{Mean state}

-Here we define a \textit{mean state} (MS) for a given quantum state, and we show that the mean state is an MSPS in Definition \ref{def:MSPS}.
+Here we define a \textit{mean state} (MS) for a given quantum state, and we show that the mean state is an MSPS in the sense of Definition \ref{def:MSPS}.
 We call $\CMM(\rho)$ the mean state, because we use it to define the mean-value vector of the state $\rho$ in \eqref{eq:mean_value}, and the zero-mean state in Definition \ref{Def:Zero_mean}.

 \begin{Def}[\bf Mean state] Given an $n$-qudit state $\rho$, the mean state $\CMM(\rho)$ is the operator with the characteristic function:

 \end{Def}

 \begin{prop} For any $n$-qudit quantum state $\rho$, $\CMM(\rho)$ is an MSPS. \end{prop} \begin{proof} Let